Territory band: 1920s swing and ballroom dancing

 In 1924, according to Variety, there were more than 900 dance bands, representing steady work for 7,200 musicians.
 There were 68 Whiteman orchestras across the country, playing music from the Whiteman library, eleven in New York alone.
 In the mid-1920s, bands typically had ten musicians: two altos, one tenor (who often doubled on other woodwinds and sometimes violin), two trumpets, trombone, banjo or guitar, piano, string bass or brass bass, and drums.
 Sometimes there were two trombones.
 If the band had only two saxophones, they would be alto and tenor.

 Great Depression

 The Great Depression, which hit bottom in 1933, was hard on territory bands.
 The public strained to afford entertainment.
 It was not uncommon for bands to be stranded for lack of funds.
 Many broke up during this period.

 1940s decline

-There are many theories on why swing music and territory bands declined.
-Here are a few:

-Unions restricted the fees of booking agents and managers.

-Unions required visiting bands to pay local musicians for displaced work (in small towns, unions were non-existent; but in large cities, unions often looked askance upon territory bands).